ESGF/esgf-ansible/README.md

 ```

 #### Local Certs
 Globus certificates and keys, aka 'local certs', for globus services are retrieved as part of the post-install process.
-If not specified the the host's variable file, the deployment will place a private key and CSR for these services in the HOME directory of the root user on the node.
+If not specified in the host's variable file, the deployment will place a private key and CSR for these services in the HOME directory of the root user on the node.
 Once signed and retrieved from an ESGF certificate authority, these can be specified in the host's variable file and installed using the [local_certs.yml](local_certs.yml) playbook.
 ```
 ansible-playbook -v -i hosts.prod local_certs.yml
 ```